pyerzo/sqlalchemy-informix-ifxpy/README.md

 ```
 with USER, HOST, and TESTDATABASE being replaced with the appropriate info
 for your environment and the database you created.

+I don't have an Informix database available for testing so I don't know how
+it will do.

+Pull requests are welcome.
+I am unlikely to be able to do anything to
+support this.